MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/2-what-is-continuous-integration.md

 ### Continuous deployment

-There's a third option in the CI/CD process, the continuous deployment – which is also abbreviated as CD – goes one step further than continuous delivery.
-In this philosophy, every change that passes all the stages of your CI pipeline is automatically released to customers.
+There's another variation to the CD process, which is continuous __deployment__.
+It goes one step further than continuous delivery.
+In this variation, every change that passes all the stages of your CI pipeline is automatically released to customers.

 Continuous deployment is one of the most advanced processes in software development.
-It requires that coded tests cover all the application aspects to test the application's coded functionality without human intervention.
+It requires that coded tests cover all the application aspects to test the application's functionality without human intervention.

 ## Continuous integration pipelines